Skip to main content

 ARM Support

-Using it with your Apple Silicon Mac
+Using it in a VM on an Apple Silicon Mac

 UTM can boot these images if suitably configured: